Vasily Petrenko: Biography

 In November 2015, Petrenko's Oslo contract was extended through 2020.
-In October 2019, the orchestra announced the scheduled conclusion of Petrenko's Oslo tenure at the close of the 2019-2020 season.
+In October 2019, the orchestra announced the scheduled conclusion of Petrenko's Oslo tenure at the close of the 2019–2020 season.
+Petrenko stood down as chief conductor of the Oslo Philharmonic at the close of the 2019–2020 season.

 Petrenko first guest-conducted the Royal Philharmonic Orchestra (RPO) in March 2016.
 He returned for a subsequent guest-conducting engagement in April 2017.
-In July 2018, the RPO announced the appointment Petrenko as its new music director, effective with the 2021-2022 season, with an initial contract of 5 years.
-He is to hold the title of music director-designate for the 2020-2021 season.
-In parallel with this RPO announcement, Petrenko is scheduled to stand down as chief conductor of the Oslo Philharmonic at the close of the 2019-2020 season.
-Simultaneously with the RPO announcement, the RLPO announced that Petrenko is to conclude his RLPO chief conductorship at the close of the 2020-2021 season, and subsequently to take the title of conductor laureate with the RLPO.
+In July 2018, the RPO announced the appointment of Petrenko as its new music director, effective with the 2021–2022 season, with an initial contract of five years.
+He held the title of music director-designate for the 2020–2021 season.
+Petrenko concluded his RLPO chief conductorship at the close of the 2020–2021 season, and subsequently took the title of conductor laureate with the RLPO.
+In April 2024, the RPO announced the extension of Petrenko's contract as its music director through the 2029–2030 season.